1. Legal Framework Differentiating Employees from Independent Contractors

 A judge can terminate an employment contract in case a reasonable ground for dismissal exists and redeployment within a reasonable period of time is not possible (even after training) or reasonable.
 An employment contract can be terminated by court decision by filing a petition for dissolution in case of:

-• frequent and disruptive absence due to illness;
+- frequent and disruptive absence due to illness;

-• unsuitability for the position / underperformance (other than because of illness);
+- unsuitability for the position / underperformance (other than because of illness);

-• culpable acts or omissions of the employee;
+- culpable acts or omissions of the employee;

-• refusal to work due to a serious conscientious objection;
+- refusal to work due to a serious conscientious objection;

-• impaired working relationship as a result of which the employer cannot reasonably be required to continue the working relationship;
+- impaired working relationship as a result of which the employer cannot reasonably be required to continue the working relationship;

-• other reasons and/or circumstances (by way of an exception).
+- other reasons and/or circumstances (by way of an exception).

-Since July 1st 2015, there is a possibility of appeal against a court’s decision.
+There is a possibility of appeal against a court’s decision.

 The statutory transition payment

-As from July 1st 2015, a statutory transition payment (in Dutch: transitievergoeding) is introduced.
-Every employee is entitled to this payment when an employment contract has lasted at least 24 months and is terminated on initiative of the employer or by operation of law, subject to a few exceptions (including dismissal for urgent cause).
+An employee is entitled to a statutory transition payment (in Dutch: transitievergoeding) when an employment contract is terminated on initiative of the employer or by operation of law, subject to a few exceptions (including dismissal for urgent cause).

-When calculating the amount of the statutory transitional payment, only the length of employment will be taken into consideration.
+When calculating the amount of the statutory transitional payment, the length of employment will be taken into consideration.
 For calculating the duration of an employment contract one or more employment contracts between the same parties (or successors) that have followed each other with intervals lasting no longer than six months will be counted together.

 The transitional payment is not due in case the employee terminates the employment contract, unless this termination is a result of seriously culpable actions on behalf of the employer.